What is Mold?

-Can I buy a home mold testing kit from Lowe’s/Home Depot/Wal-Mart/Menards?
+Can I buy a home mold testing kit from a Home Improvement Store?

-Yes.
-But although these tests are inexpensive, the results are of most times of little use.
+Yes — although these tests are inexpensive, and the results are usually of little use to you.
 These tests are used to give you a yes or no answer, but they don’t tell you what types of mold are present.
-I view these ‘home mold testing kits’ like ‘home drug testing kits’.
-You are left with inconclusive results and even when you spend the time to send the samples in they give you a yes or no answer, but most people want detailed information, like what kind of drugs?
-I would recommend, saving your money and utilizing a professional mold testing company.
+We view these “home mold testing kits” in the same way you might view “home drug testing kits.”
+You are left with inconclusive results, and even when you spend the time to send the samples to a lab, they give you a yes or no answer.
+Most people want detailed information, like what kind of drugs?
+I would recommend saving your money and utilizing a professional mold testing company.

 How many tests or samples should I take?